OnlyWin Casino: Fast Crypto Payouts, Massive Bonuses & Trusted Play for Canadians

 -

 You're not left hanging, at least in my experience.
-Average wait is under a minute-more often than not, it's quick enough that my coffee's still hot.
+Average wait is under a minute—more often than not, it's quick enough that my coffee's still hot.
 Live chat support is all-hours (I've poked them late night after a Leafs game and got a real person).
-Or email [email protected]-if you're patient, replies come through in half a day, tops.
+Or email [email protected]—if you're patient, replies come through in half a day, tops.
 If it's something weird, like a complaint or payment snag, they shoot it off to their Cyprus office and usually zap it back sorted in a few days.
 Always anecdotal, but I've never totally failed to reach them, even at 2am on a Saturday.
+Note: some users report a mobile usability bug on iOS Safari where deposit/withdraw buttons can become unresponsive after long sessions and require a full page reload to fix; support can help if that happens.

 -